 • Consider what it means to be authentic in life and leadership.

-Penny and her husband, architecture and railroad historian Jim Dilts, live in Baltimore, Maryland.
-They have three grown children.
-Penny’s loves include meditation, yoga, cooking, dancing, reading, art, kayaking, travel, and hiking.Learn More
+Penny lives in Baltimore, Maryland.
+Her delights include meditation, yoga, cooking, reading, art, kayaking, travel, hiking and time with friends.Learn More